toliva/ConnectivityContent/apis/03-Hackathon/03-VIP-Booking-(experimental)/01-reference.md

 # Reference
-A service that provides APIs for ...
+A service that provides APIs for getting the VIP status of hotels.

 ## hotel-status-controller
 Hotel Status Controller